If You Are Being Abused

 - If possible, open a bank account or hide money to establish or increase independence.

-- Gather together the following items and hide them with a trusted individual or somewhere accessible outside the home:
+- Gather the following items (for yourself and your children) and hide them with a trusted individual or somewhere accessible outside the home:

 - Money/cab fare